-repeated after they have been detected, they may be considered as critical as this is an indicator for systematic non-conformities

-Based on this classification the CB assesses non-conformities of System Users as minor, major or critical (see chapter 10.2 for example of nonconformities) and applies the respective sanctions and measures as described in chapter 10.2.
-In the framework of the Integrity Programme ISCC applies this classification to assess non-conformities of System Users or CBs as minor, major or critical and applies the respective sanctions and measures as described in chapters 10.2, 10.3 and 11.
+- Minor non-conformities: They have no severe impact and can be corrected or have been corrected after detection.
+If such nonconformities are repeated after they have been detected, they may not be considered minor - Major non-conformities: They (1) have a severe impact or have a severe impact but are not minor and (2) are not critical.
+They cannot always be corrected after detection.
+If minor nonconformities are repeated after they have been detected, they may be considered as major - > Critical non-conformities: They have a severe impact, are systematic, or intentional, for example fraud.
+If major nonconformities are repeated after they have been detected, they may be considered as critical as this is an indicator for systematic nonconformities described in chapter 11.2.
+In the framework of the Integrity Programme ISCC applies this classification to assess non-conformities of System Users or CBs as minor, major or critical and applies the respective sanctions and measures as described in chapters 11.2, 11.3 and 12.
 If required, ISCC is responsible for assessing the degree of negligence (ordinary or gross negligence) of the actor.
 ISCC takes the necessary measures to establish the facts needed for its assessments.
 CBs and/or System Users are obliged to cooperate with and support ISCC in such measures.
 In particular, ISCC is entitled to demand explanations, statements and the submission of documents and other evidence from CBs and System Users regarding the non-conformity and its circumstances.
 To establish the facts, ISCC is also entitled to conduct Integrity Assessments.
 If the responsible actor notifies the CB or ISCC proactively and in time of a committed non-conformity, this can be taken into account as a mitigating circumstance in the assessment.
 If the non-conformity has been revealed during or as result of an audit or an Integrity Assessment the respective communication cannot be regarded as proactive and timely notification.